julyndav/Python/AB_Analysis/README.md

 ## A/B Testing Analysis: Increasing E-Commerce Conversion & Revenue
-This project evaluates an A/B test conducted on an e-commerce platform to determine whether product and marketing changes improve conversion rates and overall revenue.
+This analysis evaluates an A/B test on an e-commerce platform to determine whether product and marketing changes improve conversion rates and revenue.

-Using hypothesis prioritization frameworks (ICE and RICE) alongside statistical testing, the analysis identifies high-impact business initiatives and determines whether the experimental variant should be implemented.

 <b>Result:</b>
 Variant B delivered a statistically significant increase in conversion rate, making it the recommended rollout despite no significant change in average order value.